brodyck/harddrive-lcc/README.md

 # harddrive-lcc
 Script that stops any hard drive head from parking (idle) for a specified amount of time.

 **Problem:** Green and consumer drives that aren't high-end have a head-park time of between 8 and 13 seconds.
+This decreases access time by a lot, and there's a 'life-span' amount of times that this can happen before the likelyhood of an issue developing increases.

 **Idea:** Asking for S.M.A.R.T. data puts any drive into active mode and unparks the head.